arkency/posts/posts/2014-08-24-ruby-rails-adapters.md

 ![](/assets/images/rails-ruby-adapter/uml_rails_ruby_adapter.png)

-Part of your app (probably a service) that we call _client_ is relaying on some kind of interface for its proper behavior.
+Part of your app (probably a service) that we call _client_ is relying on some kind of interface for its proper behavior.
 Of course **ruby does not have explicit interfaces so what I mean is a compatibility in a _duck-typing_ way**.
 Implicit interface defined by how we call our methods (what parameters they take and what they return).
 There is